Demographics of the Netherlands: Functional urban areas

 "Functional urban areas" are a type of urban areas with large populations where commuters from nearby areas work in the core area.
 There are several functional urban areas officially identified in the Netherlands.
 The largest ones (with populations over 300,000) are listed below, which count the populations of the core city and their "commuting zones".

 Vital statistics

+Statistics

-The following table presents the evolution since 1900; click on "show" to display the table:
+The following table presents the evolution: